Biden taps Rhode Island Gov. Gina Raimondo as Commerce Secretary, Boston Mayor Marty Walsh for Labor

 Under Raimondo, Commerce also may place renewed emphasis on promoting U.S. exports while adopting a more active stance on climate change.
 Biden has promised to enact a “national strategy to develop a low-carbon manufacturing sector in every state.”

 If confirmed, Walsh will inherit the Labor Department in the midst of an economic crisis that has fundamentally shaken American workplaces.
-Tens of millions of workers have lost jobs at some point this year during an economic blow that has been more punishing than any other since the Great Depression.
+Tens of millions of workers have lost jobs at some point this past year during an economic blow that has been more punishing than any since the Great Depression.

 Though the economy has rebounded faster than initially predicted, the recovery has been slowing for months.
 Some economists warn that the country may already be shedding jobs again, amid a resurgent coronavirus pandemic and congressional delays in providing additional aid.